Diabetes | Women need to be careful during menopause! Why does the risk of developing diabetes increase?

 Some specific ways to manage stress include:

-Pursue hobbies: Taking time out for hobbies such as art, music, and gardening can help you feel refreshed.
+Pursuing Hobbies: Spending time on hobbies such as art, music, and gardening can refresh your mind.

-Social activities: Valuing connections with friends and family and building a support system can provide emotional support.
+Social Activities: Cherishing interactions with friends and family and building a support system can provide emotional support.

 Regular health checks